-There are two kinds of stress that are referred to as acute and chronic stress.
+There are two kinds of stress referred to as “acute,” and “chronic” stress.
 Acute stress happens when a sudden or unexpected event happens like a car accident or receiving bad news.
 However, acute stress doesn’t have to be caused by something that is life-altering.
-This common type of stress occurs on a daily basis for us triggered by phone calls or tasks that need completion.
+This common type of stress occurs daily for us triggered by phone calls or tasks that need completion.
 A simple way to put it is that acute stress is short-term stress.

 On the other hand, chronic stress is when your body is in a consistent state of stress.
 Sadly, this long-term stress can lead to health and emotional problems.
 A study found that chronic stress puts your autonomic nervous system into overdrive.
 Elevated stress levels ultimately lead to numerous health problems.

 If you think you have chronic stress, the best thing you can do for yourself is to manage your stress.
 Here are some great tips for stress management.

 - Identify what stresses you out.
 Avoiding all stress is not realistic for most people, but if you are able to figure out what is causing you stress, you can adapt with some stress-relieving techniques.

 - Spend time in nature.
 The sunlight does wonders for our physical and mental health.
 It gives you the vitamin D your body needs.
 It can also trigger serotonin production which is essential for stress relief.

 - Exercise.
 When you are feeling particularly stressed, pop in some headphones and go for a nice walk.
 The endorphins created by exercise will help you feel relaxed and more ready to meet your challenges.